Cheapest ways to watch football on TV 2022

 - ITV

-Unfortunately, no single broadcaster has the rights to show every competition, and even the rights to individual competitions are sometimes split between channels too.
+Unfortunately, no single broadcaster has the rights to show every competition.
+Even the rights to individual competitions are sometimes split between channels too.

 How many football matches does each broadcaster have?